CodeChron/fullstack-js-with-meteor-react-docs/react_data.md

 ```
 Note that we are _not_ using curly braces for the ``` HomepageContainer ```.
 This is because it uses ``` export default ``` meaning only one item is exported from the file, and we can name it on import.
 We could have named this ``` BaconContainer ``` if we wanted.

+Now, if you try entering some text, you'll notice that it just disappears after you hit return.
+Let's make sure we actually inserted some data...

 ## Install a utility for viewing db info in the browser